The effects of education policy on families was brought home to me once during a Lyft ride.

 This undervaluation is demonstrated by the lack of measures for those qualities and ignorance of their potential efficacy and availability.

-Due to education policies that established the academic focus in the 19th century, what is lacking in the market is a means of collecting and using school climate data that include measures of motivation and engagement.
+Due to education policies that established the academic focus in the 19th century, what is lacking in the market is a means of collecting and using school climate data that include measures of need satisfaction, motivation, and engagement.

 Accomplishing this market transformation is going to be challenging because there is a pervasive organizational dynamic working against it.